 “Lunar is the leading Danish trading platform (10%), while Coinbase remains the most used foreign exchange (29%).

 Despite weakened market sentiment over the past year, 24% of all Danes still believe they will buy crypto within the next decade, underscoring strong long-term growth potential.
-This could involve up to 1.15 million Danish crypto owners by 2036.
+That could mean up to 1.15 million Danish crypto owners by 2036.

-“The fact that more young Danes now own cryptocurrency than stocks is a powerful signal of a changing investment landscape.
-Digital assets are no longer a niche — they have become a central part of how younger generations relate to finance.”
+“The fact that more young Danes now own cryptocurrencies than stocks is a powerful signal of a changing investment landscape.
+Digital assets are no longer a niche — they have become a central part of how younger generations relate to finance,” says Vetle Lunde, senior analyst at K33 Research.

-“The figures confirm what we are seeing in the Nordic ecosystem: crypto is moving from niche to mainstream, driven by accessibility, knowledge and a generational shift in investment behaviour.
-Denmark is positioning itself as a leader in responsible adoption and digital innovation.”
+“The figures confirm what we are seeing in the Nordic ecosystem: crypto is moving from niche to mainstream, driven by availability, knowledge and a generational shift in investment behaviour.
+Denmark is positioning itself as a leader in responsible adoption and digital innovation,” says Magnus Jones of the Nordic Blockchain Association.

-The Danish Crypto Adoption Survey 2026 is based on responses from 1,013 adult Danes in a Norstat survey conducted in the first quarter of 2026.
-The report covers ownership levels, demographics, wealth distribution, market behavior, platform usage and expectations going forward.
+Crypto Adoption Survey 2026 — Denmark is based on responses from 1,013 adult Danes in a Norstat survey conducted in the first quarter of 2026.
+The report covers cryptocurrency ownership, demographics, wealth distribution, market behavior, platform usage, and expectations going forward.

-The Danish Crypto Adoption Survey 2026 is part of a series of surveys in the Nordic region covering Denmark, Sweden, Finland, Norway and the Nordic countries collectively.
-The surveys are conducted by K33 Research in partnership with Nordic Blockchain Association, Firi, Kaupr, Blockpit, d-fine, Kvarn X and Brava Finance.
+The Crypto Adoption Survey 2026 maps crypto adoption in all the Nordic countries — Denmark, Sweden, Finland and Norway — as well as an overall Nordic analysis.
+The surveys are conducted by K33 Research in partnership with Nordic Blockchain Association, Firi, Kaupr, Blockpit, d‑fine, Kvarn X and Brava Finance.

-All the surveys are presented as part of Crypto Adoption Week March 23—26, 2026 and are published country by country, as well as a report comparing data from all the Nordic countries.
-The findings are presented and discussed in five live events, which you can follow and later view recordings of here: www.kaupr.io/en/crypto-adoption-2026.
-On the same page, the reports will be published and can be downloaded.
+All the surveys are presented as part of Crypto Adoption Week March 23—26, 2026 and are published country by country, as well as a report comparing data from across the Nordic region.
+The findings are discussed in five live events, which you can follow and later view recordings of on our main Crypto Adoption 2026 page: www.kaupr.io/en/crypto-adoption-2026, where the reports can also be downloaded.